Landbeach: History

 The fen edge north of Cambridge was well populated in Roman times, and the village's situation on a Roman road will have helped its growth.
 The road, Akeman Street, which once joined Ely to London, passes close to the village from north to south.
 Car Dyke, the Roman drainage canal known locally as the Tilling, also runs through the village and in medieval times marked the boundary between the marshes of Landbeach and neighbouring Waterbeach.
 Drainage of the parish was not completed until the 18th century, and for much of the year large areas of the parish were inundated.

 The village was listed as Utbech ("out bec") in the Domesday Book of 1086, and in the 13th and 14th centuries was occasionally referred to as Inbech ("in bec").
 The original meaning of the "beach" part of the names is not universally agreed.
 One theory invokes the Anglo Saxon word bec meaning "stream", but a more plausible one gives the meaning as "shore", much like the modern "beach", as both Waterbeach and Landbeach were at the edge of The Fens, then an area of marshland.

 Population reached a peak of 526 in 1851 but fell to 389 in 1911.
 It passed 600 for the first time in the 1950s and 800 in the 1990s.
+In 2012, the village contained roughly 380 dwellings and had a population of about 850 residents.

 The village has three archaeological sites with remains of mediaeval manor houses, which together form a Scheduled Ancient Monument.